 Introduction / History

-The Rajwar are a Dalit caste living mostly in northeast India.
+The Rajwar are a low class caste living mostly in northeast India.
 They have low status among Hindus.
 Since the Middle Ages, the Rajwar have served as soldiers in the armies of northeast India.

 Where Are they Located?